- January - Nightime Songsters, Garden Birdwatch, Fieldfares

 AUDIO: Know Your Garden Birdsong - the easiest way to learn the 13 most common birds in your garden

 Louise usually stores apples to feed to the birds throughout the winter, this photo from 2012 shows about 50 Fieldfares on her lawn - these winter visitors love fruit and come into gardens during the snow.
-The poor apple harvest this autumn meant there were no apples to feed the birds - consequently, Louise only saw 4 Fieldfares eating berries this January.
+In years when there's a poor apple harvest and there aren't apples to feed the birds - the number of fieldfares is much reduced - in January 2014 Louise only saw 4 Fieldfares eating berries in her garden.

 Blue Tits have started singing their lovely mating song, typically they start building their nests on Valentines Day which is the start of the BTO's National Nest Box Week .
 The Public are being urged to take part following the "worst breeding season on record" for many species in 2012.